magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

         (push :file file :ensure-snapshot true)))
 ```

-Now take a look at the `push`'s docstring and concentrate your
+Now take a look at the `push` docstring and pay
 attention on the `--ensure-*` options:

 ```bash